nordeck/matrix-meetings/matrix-meetings-widget/README.md

 In the project directory, you can run:

 - `yarn dev`: Start the widget for development.
-- `yarn start`: Start the widget for development with a self-signed HTTPS certificate.
+- `yarn dev:https`: Start the widget for development with a self-signed HTTPS certificate.
 - `yarn build`: Build the production version of the widget.
 - `yarn test`: Watch all files for changes and run tests.
 - `yarn tsc`: Check TypeScript types for errors in the widget.